-One of the things that my husband and I loved to do pre-baby was go out to eat.
+One of the things that my husband and I loved to do pre-baby was going out to eat.
 During the dating phase of our relationship he lived in San Francisco, right in the heart of the Marina District, and I in downtown Sacramento.
 Both cities have great dining scenes (obviously San Francisco more so) and each weekend we would eat on the town at least once.
-After coming out of the newborn haze, I wanted to continue that tradition and bring Taylor out to eat with us, but was honestly too intimidated to do so.
-During that time, people advised that we should take her out to eat while she still “slept all the time”; looking back we really should have taken advantage of that time, because now I know that it becomes a whole lot more complicated when they are awake and needing to be entertained constantly…
+After coming out of the newborn haze, I wanted to continue that tradition and bring Taylor out to eat with us but was honestly too intimidated to do so.
+During that time, people advised that we should take her out to eat while she still “slept all the time”; looking back we really should have taken advantage of that time because now I know that it becomes a whole lot more complicated when they are awake and needing to be entertained constantly…

 Taylor is 10 months old now, and we’ve been out to eat with her about once per month for the last 6 months.
-Through trial and error and some “interesting” experiences at restaurants we’ve learned a few tips and picked up a items that make going out to eat a lot less stressful/messy and more enjoyable for mommy, daddy and baby.
+Through trial and error and some “interesting” experiences at restaurants, we’ve learned a few tips and picked up items that make going out to eat a lot less stressful/messy and more enjoyable for mommy, daddy and baby.

 Most recently Taylor attended a dinner put on by the law firm my employer contracts with and,although it didn’t go perfectly (i.e. I had to take her out to the car in the middle of the meal to nurse because she lost it a little bit as it got closer to bedtime), the tips and tricks I’m sharing today made it possible for me to feel confident bringing her to such a setting.
 We love getting out of the house on weekends with Taylor now, and she is used to being out and about which I think is good for her.
 I hope you find the following tips for dining out with a baby helpful for your family.
 I’ve also included suggestions to add to your Restaurant Kit for older babies and toddlers (see #8!):

 10 Tips To Make Eating At A Restaurant With A Baby Less Stressful